Talks

 AI vs. AI: Current Battlefield of Offensive Security

-| 2025-04-29 | Cybercampus Sverige | Cybersäkerhetsutbildning för Diplomatprogrammet | Link 1 |
+| 2025-04-29 | Royal Hacking Lab | Cybersäkerhetsutbildning för Diplomatprogrammet | Link 1 |

-Dr. Emre Süren, our Head of Lab, delivered a lecture on AI and cybersecurity to Sweden’s next generation of diplomats.
-As part of their training, diplomatic interns are required to complete a series of cybersecurity modules — and we were proud to contribute by offering a session on AI Security within the Cyber Security Training for Diplomats program, hosted by Cybercampus Sverige | Sweden.
+Dr. Emre Süren, Head of Royal Hacking Lab, delivered a lecture on AI and cybersecurity to Sweden’s next generation of diplomats.
+As part of their training, diplomatic interns are required to complete a series of cybersecurity modules and he was proud to contribute by offering a session on AI Security within the Cyber Security Training for Diplomats program.

 Offensive Security in the AI Threat Landscape